azutoolkit/session/README.md

 The memory store uses server memory and is the default for the session configuration.

 We don't recommend using this store in production.
-Every session will be stored in MEMORY, and entries will not be removed upon expiration unless you create a task responsible for cleaning up old entries.
+Every session will be stored in MEMORY, and the shard will not remove session entries upon expiration unless you create a task responsible for cleaning up expired entries.

-Also, sessions are not shared between servers.
+Also, multiple servers cannot share the stored sessions.

 ```crystal
 module MyApp